One month free — 20 contractor spots, then they're gone.

 The best general contractors in Seattle hold an active Washington L&I general contractor registration with a bond on file, carry $1M general liability and workers' comp, and document each subcontractor on the bid.
 Sub disclosure matters in Seattle because Seattle Department of Construction and Inspections audits permitted projects against the bid file regularly.

-ContractShield verification tiers climb from basic, to licensed, to insured, to verified_pro.
+ContractShield screening tiers climb from basic, to licensed-on-file, to insured-on-file, to Verified Pro (each step reflects documents we have collected and reviewed; homeowners are encouraged to confirm active license status with the state licensing authority).
 Only verified_pro and insured Seattle GCs can bid on projects above $25,000.
 Subcontractor lists are required on every Work Order Marketplace bid above the verified_pro threshold, and the marketplace shows historical bid win rate plus average review score per dimension.

 What general contractor work is in season in Seattle?